mah0x211/lua-io-writev/README.md

 **Parameters**

 - `file:file*|integer`: a file handle or a file descriptor.
-- `...:string`: strings to be written to the file, one or more are required.
+- `data:table`: a table containing strings to be written to the file. `nil` entries are treated as empty strings.

 **Returns**

 - `n:integer`: number of bytes written.
 - `err:any`: error object.
 - `again:boolean`: `true` if the write operation is incomplete with `EAGAIN`, `EWOULDBLOCK` or `EINTR` error.
-- `remain:string`: the remaining data that could not be written. if `again` is `true`, then the `remain` is a string that contains the remaining data that could not be written.
+- `remain:table`: when `again` is `true`, contains the unwritten data:
+  - If no bytes were written (`EAGAIN`/`EWOULDBLOCK`/`EINTR` immediately), returns the original `data` table.
+  - If partial write occurred, returns a new table containing only the remaining data.
+The original `data` table is not modified.

 ## Usage